zowe/docs-site/docs/getting-started/zowe-architecture.md

 The diagram shows the default port numbers that are used by Zowe.
 These are dependent on each instance of Zowe and are held in the Zowe instance directory configuration file `instance.env`.
 For more information, see [Creating and configuring the Zowe instance directory](../user-guide/configure-instance-directory.md).

 Zowe components can be categorized by location: server or client.
-While the client is always an end user tool such as a PC, browser, or mobile device, the server components can be further categorized by what machine they run on.
+While the client is always an end-user tool such as a PC, browser, or mobile device, the server components can be further categorized by what machine they run on.

 Zowe server components can be installed and run entirely on z/OS, but a subset of the components can alternatively run on Linux or z/Linux via Docker.
-While on z/OS, many of these components run under Unix System Services (USS).
+While on z/OS, many of these components run under UNIX System Services (USS).
 The components that do not run under USS must remain on z/OS when using Docker in order to provide connectivity to the mainframe.

 ## Zowe architecture with high availability enablement on Sysplex